Jegp/nrf/docs/index.md

 Programme under Grant Agreements 785907 and 945539 (HBP), the Swedish Research Council under contracts 2022-02969 and 2022-06725, and the Danish National Research Foundation grant number P1.

 ## Citation
-Please cite our work as follows
+Our work is available as a preprint at [arXiv:2405.00318](https://arxiv.org/abs/2405.00318) and can be cited as follows
 ```bibtex
 @misc{pedersen2024covariant,
       title={Covariant spatio-temporal receptive fields for neuromorphic computing},